bertaKar/2262178k_WebScienceAssignment/README.md

 ### Tools used:
-Python 3.8.2. ,  tweepy
+Python 3.8.2., Tweepy 3.8.0., Pymongo 3.10.1

+### Description
-### The repository contains "Twitter" scraper/data crawler and network analysis software.
+The repository contains "Twitter" scraper/data crawler and network analysis software.
+This software

-#### The repository is comprised of 9 scripts:
+##### The repository is comprised of 8 scripts and a Data file:
 * scraper.py
 * mostMentioned.py
 * rest.py